SOMALIA

-Somalia was formed in 1960, after independence from Britain and Italy.
-It suffered years of drought, famine, fighting and anarchy, and was without a formal government for over twenty years after President Siad Barre was overthrown in 1991.
+Somalia was formed in 1960 after gaining independence from Britain and Italy.
+It suffered years of drought, famine, fighting and anarchy and was without a formal government for over twenty years after President Siad Barre was overthrown in 1991.
 His overthrow led to civil war, as guerrilla groups and militias based on traditional ethnic and clan loyalties fought for power.
-All church buildings in Somalia were destroyed and the church was driven underground.
-Many of the several hundred Somali Christians fled the country.

-In 2012, a new parliament was sworn in and Hassan Sheikh Mohammad, an academic and civil activist, was chosen as president.
-On 8 February 2017, former prime minister Mohamed Abdullah Farmajo was elected by MPs and senators to succeed him.
+In 2012 a new parliament was sworn in and Hassan Sheikh Mohammad, an academic and civil activist, was chosen as president.
+In 2017 he was succeed by former prime minister Mohamed Abdullahi Mohamed, but Hassan Sheikh Mohammad was re-elected in 2022.

 Christians in Somalia

-Many tribal leaders believe that being Somali means being Muslim, therefore leaving Islam is seen as a betrayal of tribe and nation.
-Converts from Islam face harassment, intimidation and murder, often by beheading, at the hands of tribal leaders and family members.
-Attacks have also been carried out on workers from Western aid agencies that al-Shabaab perceives to be Christian.
-Most agencies have withdrawn from Somalia.
+The pervasive belief that to be Somali is to be Muslim means conversion to Christianity is seen as a betrayal of tribe and nation.
+Many converts have been murdered – often by beheading – by family or community, and since al-Shabaab terrorists seized control of central and southern Somalia in 2008 they have murdered dozens of Christians.
+Attacks have also been carried out on workers from Western aid agencies that al-Shabaab perceives to be Christian and most agencies have withdrawn from Somalia.

 Al-Shabaab